 Compensation Committee chose these performance goals for a number of reasons.
 It chose revenue because it believes it is the best measurement to evaluate the success of our strategy to grow as a workforce solutions company.
 It chose a metric based on Adjusted EBITDA because management, the Board, and stockholders consistently use this measure to focus on and assess our profitability.
 Furthermore, the Compensation Committee believes Adjusted EBITDA is an objective measure of management's performance, and it excludes items over which management has less control, such as amortization, interest expense and taxes.
-The Compensation Committee used the Relative Performance/Individual Leadership Component to, among other things, (1) provide a partial countermeasure if our financial targets did not ultimately reflect above market performance, and (2) distinguish among individuals with respect to other non-financial metrics, such as leadership.
+The Compensation Committee used the Relative Performance/Individual Leadership Component to, among other things, (1) provide a partial countermeasure if our financial targets did not ultimately reflect above market performance, and (2) distinguish among individuals with respect to other non-financial metrics, such as leadership and execution on our strategic initiatives.

-The actual consolidated revenue and consolidated Adjusted EBITDA amounts to reach the 100% target level represented growth that the Compensation Committee believed exceeded general organic growth rates in the markets we serve.
-The threshold for a named executive officer to receive a bonus on the consolidated financial metrics required achieving 96% and 93.5% of our 2013 Operating Plan target for Pre-Bonus Adjusted EBITDA7 and consolidated revenue, respectively.
-Additionally, receipt of the target bonus amount for each financial metric required us meeting 100% of our 2013 Operating Plan for that metric.
+The actual consolidated revenue and consolidated Adjusted EBITDA amounts required to reach the 100% target level represented growth that the Compensation Committee believed exceeded general organic growth rates in the markets we serve.
+The threshold for a named executive officer to receive a bonus on the consolidated financial metrics required achieving 95% and 94.5% of our Annual Operating Plan target for Pre-Bonus Adjusted EBITDA(5) and consolidated revenue, respectively.
+Additionally, receipt of the target bonus amount for each financial metric required us meeting 100% of our Annual Operating Plan for that metric.